ajankuv/burstcoin-docker/README.md

 *Ship your burstcoin wallet with Docker*

 ## Info
-Build a Docker image from openjdk:8-jdk-alpine and run PoC-Consortium/burstcoin release 1.3.6cg.
+Build a Docker image from openjdk:8-jdk-alpine and run PoC-Consortium/burstcoin release 2.0.0.

 This will be kept up to date with the newest releases from PoC Consortium moving forward.

 Use this to support Dymaxion updates from PoC.

 NOTE: This uses the h2 db backend, no extra software needed.

+*NOTE: If upgrading from older 1.3.6, you must remove the old h2 db and re-download for this new version.*

 ## Build